driedler/rpi0_tflite_picamera/README.md

 This is required so we can easily sync the local workspace with the RPI's workspace.
 It also allows the VSCode Python indexer to search the RPI Python packages.

-After compeleting this step, you should be able to open the directory `Z:\` (or whatever drive letter you gave it) from your file explorer.
+After completing this step, you should be able to open the directory `Z:\` (or whatever drive letter you gave it) from your file explorer.

 ## 2) Run the setup script